-A previous study (2010) by the author uses the error correction model to analyze the influence of leading factors on the quality of Taiwan's household debt under the life-cycle model, with a default option developed by Lawrence (1995).
-The leading factors include housing price, unemployment rate, interest rate, and household debt to GDP ratio.
+A previous study (2010) of the author uses the error correction model to analyze the influence of the leading factors on the quality of Taiwan's household debt under the life-cycle model with a default option developed by Lawrence (1995).
+The leading factors include the housing price, unemployment rate, interest rate, and household debt to GDP ratio.